-If you are visiting Morocco and you are looking for a great dose of wild nature, then the Toubkal National Park is an absolute must-see.
+If you are visiting Morocco and looking for a great dose of wild nature, the Toubkal National Park is an absolute must-see.

 How to Get to the Toubkal National Park

-The Toubkal Park is accessible from the Ourika valley, located at approximately a 1-hour car drive from Marrakech.
-The most frequented entry-points are marked by entry signs like in the picture below.
-From these entry points, you enter the heart of the park and you can only get around on foot or on the back of a mule.
+The Toubkal Park is accessible from the Ourika Valley, approximately a 1-hour car drive from Marrakech.
+The most frequented entry points are marked by entry signs, like in the picture below.
+You enter the heart of the park from these entry points, and you can only get around on foot or on the back of a mule.

 What to Do in the Toubkal National Park

 The Toubkal National Park offers many activities for visitors.
-Your first stop should be the ecomuseum of the Toubkal National Park, located at the foot of the High-Atlas Mountains, between the village of Imlil and that of Asni.
-Besides holding expositions about the history, geography, and ecology of the park, this museum is packed with practical information to plan your exploration.
+Your first stop should be the ecomuseum of the Toubkal National Park, located at the foot of the High-Atlas Mountains, between Imlil and that of Asni.
+Besides holding expositions about the park’s history, geography, and ecology, this museum is packed with practical information to plan your exploration.

 There are many hiking circuits in the Toubkal National Park with various difficulties.
-For most hikers, the Tamadote green circuit is a great option with a short 6 km distance allowing the discovery of the high mountain forest.
-Throughout the circuits, hikers can enjoy local food at traditional lodges or picnic under the trees with incredible views.
+For most hikers, the Tamadote green circuit is an excellent option with a 6 km distance, allowing the discovery of the high mountain forest.
+Throughout the courses, hikers can enjoy local food at traditional lodges or picnic under the trees with incredible views.

-The most adventurous visitors can climb to the peak of Mount Toubkal, the highest peak in North-Africa and in the Arab world.
-Accompanied by a certified guide, the journey takes 2 days.
+The most adventurous visitors can climb Mount Toubkal, the highest peak in North Africa and the Arab world.
+Accompanied by a certified guide, the journey takes two days.